robbie-cahill/tunnelmole-client/README.md

 - A React or node application
 - A static website

-So, you could have your app running locally on port `8080`, then by running `tmole 8080` you could have a URL such as `https://df34.tunnelmole.com` routing to your locally running application.
+So, you could have your application running locally on port `8080`, then by running `tmole 8080` you could have a URL such as `https://df34.tunnelmole.com` routing to your locally running application.

 Tunnelmole has been compared to a similar tool known as `ngrok`, but is open source.